Ritikasewa/safe_voting/README.md

 # On-Chain Voting DAO

-A simple proposal-and-voting system built on Ethereum (Sepolia testnet).
-An admin creates proposals, registered voters vote yes/no, and results are public and impossible to quietly tamper with — no wallet needed to check the results.
+A simple proposal and voting system built on Ethereum (Sepolia testnet).
+An admin creates proposals, registered voters vote yes/no, and results are public and impossible to quietly tamper with no wallet needed to check the results.

 **Live app:** https://safe-voting-9oaa.vercel.app
 **Contract (Sepolia):**